drshahizan/Python_EDA/assignment/ass3/hpdp/ByteNav/report.md

 ## 1. Introduction <a name = "intro"></a>

+This report presents the findings of the Exploratory Data Analysis (EDA) conducted on a dataset focus on Jan 2020 from a medium cosmetics online store.
+The primary objectives of the EDA were to uncover insights into user behavior, identify patterns, and explore key trends within the dataset.
+By analyzing various aspects such as price distribution, correlation between variables, event types, and user engagement metrics, this EDA aimed to provide valuable information for strategic decision-making and optimization of the online store's performance.

+## Objectives

+1. **Understand Price Distribution:**
+   - Explore the distribution of product prices to identify common price ranges and understand user preferences in terms of pricing.

+2. **Evaluate Variable Correlation:**
+   - Investigate the correlation between different variables (e.g., price, product_id, category_id, user_id) to discern any relationships or dependencies.

+3. **Examine Event Type Distribution:**
+   - Analyze the distribution of event types to gain insights into user interactions, with a focus on the frequency of views, cart additions, and purchases.

+4. **Identify Top Categories and Products:**
+   - Determine the most popular categories, products, and brands based on total purchase amounts, providing a glimpse into user preferences.

+5. **Explore Daily, Hourly, and Weekly Trends:**
+   - Investigate trends in user behavior on a daily, hourly, and weekly basis to understand peak activity periods, variations, and potential patterns.

+6. **Analyze User Engagement Metrics:**
+   - Examine metrics related to user engagement, including repurchased products, categories with high repurchase rates, and users with the highest purchase frequency.

+7. **Visualize Weekly User Behavior:**
+   - Utilize visualizations such as bar charts and funnel charts to portray and compare the number of different event types for each week.

+8. **Gain Insights into Repurchased Products and User Engagement:**
+   - Identify the top repurchased products, categories, and users with the highest engagement metrics, contributing to a deeper understanding of customer loyalty.

+By achieving these objectives, the EDA aims to provide actionable insights that can inform strategic decisions related to inventory management, marketing strategies, and user experience enhancements.

 ## 2. Dataset Selection <a name = "dataset_selection"></a>

 ## 3. Data Acquisition <a name = "data_acquisition"></a>